abitewaddisu/AI_Image_Generator/Readme.md

 - OpenAI API

 ### Features:
-- Generated Image based on a given prompt
+- Generate Image based on a given prompt
 - Share a generated image with the community
 - Persist the data in the mongodb and the image in cloudinary
 - Search previously shared images by the prompt and the username